 Thermal insulation details

-One-piece wet-type integral 3 mm with back closure.
+Integral wet single-piece 3 mm with back closure.
 Watertight seams thanks to GBS (GBS Glued & Blind Stitched) bonding.
-Once the thin film of water (retracted by the ZIP) is trapped between your body and the suit, there is no water circulation and therefore no water renewal.
-It's this film of water that provides your thermal insulation.
+Once the thin film of water (drawn in through the ZIP) is trapped between your body and the suit, there is no water circulation and therefore no water renewal.
+It is this film of water that provides your thermal insulation.

 Smooth rolled edges at wrists, ankles and neck for maximum watertightness.